Qhax11/Shadow-Samurai-Showcase/README.md

 ## AI
 Developing a robust and intelligent AI for a fast-paced combat system was one of the most challenging aspects of this project.
 To meet the demands of dynamic combat and achieve granular control, I created a custom, data-driven system.
 This architecture provides several key advantages:

-- <u>Granular Control:</u> Offers 100% control over the enemy's decision-making process, ensuring intelligent, context-aware actions in combat.
+- <ins>Granular Control:</ins> Offers 100% control over the enemy's decision-making process, ensuring intelligent, context-aware actions in combat.

 - *Modular Behavior:* Utilizes a custom State Machine framework, where individual behaviors are self-contained and easily modified or extended.